govg/acass/websrc/index.md

 Theory and Practice.
 Please follow the links you can see around you to navigate.

-### Tentative Schedule
+### Tentative Schedule  :

-1. Basics of Linear Algebra, Probability, introduction to course
+1. Introduction to the course - Logistics, Background
-2. Supervised learning - learning by taking decisions
+2. Machine Learning Basics - Gradients, Inversions, Similarities
-3. Supervised learning - learning by drawing lines
+3. Supervised learning - learning via proximity - KNN
-4. Supervised learning - learning to predict coin tosses, bayesian methods
+4. Supervised learning - learning via decisions - Decision Trees and Forests
-5. Supervised learning - Bayesian methods contd.
-Priors and posteriors
+5. Supervised learning - learning via curve fitting - Linear Regression
-6. Supervised learning - Perceptrons, SVMs
+6. Supervised learning - learning via bayes rule - Bayesian models
 7. Unsupervised learning - learning to group objects, PCA
 8. Feature engineering - how to make sense of images (and maybe audio)
 9. Feature engineering - how to make sense of text